First Order Logic on Pathwidth Revisited Again: Two Basic Lemmas

 \section{Two Basic Lemmas}

 The purpose of this section is to establish two basic ingredients that will allow us to simplify the input graph without affecting whether it satisfies any FO formula with at most a given number $q$ of quantified variables.
-The first lemma (\cref{lem:isomorphic}) is rather simple and states that if a graph contains many ``identical'' components, we can safely remove one.
+The first lemma (Lemma~\ref{lem:isomorphic}) is rather simple and states that if a graph contains many ``identical'' components, we can safely remove one.
 Despite its simplicity, this idea has been sufficient to obtain many of the best currently known meta-theorems with non-elementary dependence in the formula, such as the meta-theorem of \cite{Gajarsky15} for graphs of bounded tree-depth.

-The second lemma (\cref{lem:sameN}) is a variation of standard arguments regarding the locality of FO logic.
+The second lemma (Lemma~\ref{lem:sameN}) is a variation of a standard fact regarding the locality of FO logic known as Hanf's locality lemma.
 It states that if we have two graphs which look locally the same, in the sense that for each vertex of one graph there exists a vertex of the other whose $r$-neighborhood is the same, for some appropriately chosen $r$, then actually the two graphs are indistinguishable by FO formulas with $q$ quantifiers (even though they are not necessarily isomorphic).
 As we explained, we intend to use this to allow us to take parts of the graph that resemble ``long'', low-pathwidth components and cut them up into smaller, disconnected components.
-The strategy is to eventually produce a large enough number of such components that we can apply \cref{lem:isomorphic} and simplify the graph.
+The strategy is to eventually produce a large enough number of such components that we can apply Lemma~\ref{lem:isomorphic} and simplify the graph.

+It is useful to stress here that the results of this section are not new -- indeed all the lemmas we present here are well-known.
+We prefer to give full proofs for the sake of a self-contained presentation consistent with our conventions.
+Given this, a knowledgeable reader may feel free to skip the proofs of this section.